 I decided to head to the gym and do an athletic conditioning class on Monday night.
 It’s one hour of movement to keep your heart rate up.
-Lots of jumping jacks, squats, ab work, planks, push-ups, hand weights, cardio, and so on!
+Many jumping jacks, squats, ab work, planks, push-ups, hand weights, cardio, and so on!

 I took the dogs to my parent’s house Monday night, and we all hung out for a bit.
-I stopped at CVS to grab my FAVORITE post workout on the go drink!
+I stopped at CVS to grab my FAVORITE post-workout on the drink!
 The muscle milk pro series is so good!
-I usually have it fifteen minutes post workout.
+I usually have it fifteen minutes post-workout.
 Sometimes I drink half before and half after.

-After working yesterday afternoon, I headed out for a three mile run before yoga.
-Running and yoga always relaxes me before a day of travel.
+After working yesterday afternoon, I headed out for a three-mile run before yoga.
+Running and yoga always relax me before a day of travel.

 On the way home from yoga, I stopped and picked up a salad at Chopt!
 I still have half left in the fridge and can’t wait to eat it when I get home on Friday.

-My salad had cranberries, goat cheese, the Chopt lettuce blend, Falafel, grilled chicken, butternut squash, onions, cucumber, and balsalmic on the side.
+My salad had cranberries, goat cheese, the Chopt lettuce blend, Falafel, grilled chicken, butternut squash, onions, cucumber, and balsamic on the side.

 Kyle and I spent the night finishing up 13 Reasons Why.
 It’s a love/hate for me with that show.
-It’s definitley one you’ll have to judge on your own.
+It’s definitely one you’ll have to judge on your own.
 Some people like it or hate it.
-I’m kind of both.
+I’m both.